Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Replacement Path Tiebreaking Schemes

 In this section we formally introduce the framework of \emph{tiebreaking schemes} in network design, and we extend it into the setting where graph edges can fail.
-Then we will recap some work on fault-tolerant distance preservers in light of this framework, and we supply a new auxiliary theorem to fill in a gap in the literature highlighted by this framework.
 The following objects are studied in prior work on non-faulty graphs: \begin{definition} [Shortest Path Tiebreaking Schemes] In a graph $G$, a \emph{shortest path tiebreaking scheme} $\pi$ is a function from vertex pairs $s, t$ to one particular shortest $s \leadsto t$ path $\pi(s, t)$ in $G$ (or $\pi(s, t) := \emptyset$ if no $s \leadsto t$ path exists). \end{definition}

 It is often useful to enforce coordination between the choices of shortest paths.
-Two basic kinds of coordination are: \begin{definition} [Symmetry] A tiebreaking scheme $\pi$ is \emph{symmetric} if for all vertex pairs $s, t$, we have $\pi(s, t) = \pi(t, s)$. \end{definition}
+Two basic kinds of coordination are: \begin{definition} [Symmetry] A tiebreaking scheme $\pi$ is \emph{symmetric} if for all vertex pairs $s, t$, we have $\pi(s, t) = \pi(t, s)$ (when $\pi(s, t), \pi(t, s)$ are viewed as undirected paths). \end{definition}

 \begin{definition} [Consistency] A tiebreaking scheme $\pi$ is \emph{consistent} if, for all vertices $s, t, u, v$, if $u$ precedes $v$ in $\pi(s, t)$, then $\pi(u, v)$ is a contiguous subpath of $\pi(s, t)$. \end{definition}